Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: Introduction

-Rate-Splitting Multiple Access (RSMA) is a multiple access technique for multi-antenna systems that relies on precoded rate-splitting at the transmitter and successive interference cancellation (SIC) at the receivers.
-RSMA manages multi-user interference in a flexible manner by partially decoding interference and partially treating it as noise, and has been shown to encapsulate and outperform existing multiple access schemes, such as Space Division Multiple Access (SDMA) and Non-Orthogonal Multiple Access (NOMA) \cite{mao_2022, dizdar_2020, mao_2018, mishra_2022, dizdar_2021, mishra_2022_2, park_2023}.
+Rate-Splitting Multiple Access (RSMA) is a multiple access (MA) technique for multi-antenna systems that relies on rate-splitting at the transmitter and successive interference cancellation (SIC) at the receivers.
+RSMA manages multi-user interference by partially decoding interference and partially treating it as noise, and has been shown to outperform existing MA schemes, such as Space Division Multiple Access (SDMA) and Non-Orthogonal Multiple Access (NOMA) \cite{mao_2022, dizdar_2020, mao_2018, mishra_2022}.

-Although its roots can be traced back to the seminal work of Weaver \cite{weaver_1949}, semantic communications has become another recently emerging concept in order to address the requirements of next generation networks with the advancement of machine learning methods.
-Semantic communications is focuses on the communication problem beyond the ``Technical Level'', the fundamentals of which are laid out by Shannon, and aims to convey meaning or features of an information instead of transmitting correct bits.
-Semantic communications is expected change the way we design and measure the performance of wireless networks, since the conventional design metrics and approaches fail to capture its potential and waste the available resources.
-Consequently, new metrics have been proposed to properly capture the needs of semantic networks, such as, Age of Incorrect Information (AoII).
-Age of Incorrect Information is proposed in \cite{maatouk_2023} to address the shortcomings of the metric Age of Information (AoI) by capturing the effects of content and data freshness together.
-Since its introduction, AoII has been considered among the candidate metrics to be used for designing semantic-aware networks \cite{uysal_2022, get_2023, chaccou_2022, gunduz_2023}.
+Although its roots can be traced back to the seminal work of Weaver \cite{weaver_1949}, semantic communications has become another recently emerging concept to address the requirements of next generation networks with the advancement of machine learning applications.
+Semantic communications focuses on the communication problem beyond the ``Technical Level'', and aims to convey meaning or features of information instead of transmitting correct bits.
+It is expected to change the way we design and measure the performance of wireless networks, since the conventional metrics fail to capture its potential and waste the available resources.
+Consequently, new metrics have been proposed to capture the needs of semantic networks, such as, Age of Incorrect Information (AoII).
+AoII is proposed in \cite{maatouk_2023} to address the shortcomings of Age of Information (AoI) by capturing the effects of content and data freshness together, and has been considered among the candidate metrics to be used for designing semantic-aware networks \cite{uysal_2022, get_2023}.